California is set to grant Hollywood studios a lucrative tax deal during writers' strike - ExBulletin

 In addition to refundable tax credits and stricter safety standards, the bill establishes specific diversity requirements.
 Studios must submit data on the diversity of their workforce to qualify for full credit.
 The bill also adds a new member to the states film commission with expertise in diversity, equity and inclusion.

-The tax advantage for Hollywood comes amid ongoing tensions between the industry’s workforce and studio bosses.
+The tax advantage for Hollywood comes in the middle DC voltage between industrial workers and studio bosses.
 The Writers Guild of America has been on strike since early May, halting production of numerous shows.
-The associations, which have more than 11,000 members, are battling over important issues such as compensation, the number of writers assigned to a given project and whether artificial intelligence can be used in the material of writing.
+Associations more than 11,000 members fight on important issues such as compensation, the number of writers assigned to a given project, and whether artificial intelligence can be used in writing material.

 The cast could also stage a work stoppage soon.
-Members of the actors’ union, SAG-AFTRA, have voted to authorize a strike against major studios if they cannot agree to the terms of a new contract.
+Members of the actors union, SAG-AFTRA, have voted to allow a strike against the major studios if they cannot accept the terms of a new contract.
 Similar to the WGA, the actors union has expressed similar concerns about compensation and the use of AI.

 California Democratic lawmakers celebrated the bill.
 Carrillo said the plan was a great compromise and would help protect jobs in the state.